microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgDirectoryOnPremisSynchronization.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphOnPremisesDirectorySynchronization>: onPremisesDirectorySynchronization
+BODYPARAMETER <IMicrosoftGraphOnPremisesDirectorySynchronization1>: onPremisesDirectorySynchronization
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[Configuration <IMicrosoftGraphOnPremisesDirectorySynchronizationConfiguration>]`: onPremisesDirectorySynchronizationConfiguration
+  - `[Configuration <IMicrosoftGraphOnPremisesDirectorySynchronizationConfiguration1>]`: onPremisesDirectorySynchronizationConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AccidentalDeletionPrevention <IMicrosoftGraphOnPremisesAccidentalDeletionPrevention>]`: onPremisesAccidentalDeletionPrevention
       - `[(Any) <Object>]`: This indicates any property can be added to this object.